LewieJ08/idle-galactic-miner/README.md

 > ⚠️ This game is still in early development.
 Expect bugs, placeholders, and features in progress!

+The current version of the game is avalable via cloning the repo.

+When the game reaches an appropriate stage early versions will be deployed.

 ---

 ## 🛠 Tech Stack